ryouze/py-template/README.md

 - CI with GitHub Actions.
 - Unlicense for unrestricted use.

 You can find the sample README below.
+Feel free to modify it to suit your project.

+Note: The MIT license is referenced , but this repo is actually under the Unlicense.
+I license most of my projects under MIT, so I put that in the template.
 ```